 The U.S. Department of Energy (DOE) Water Power Technologies Office (WPTO), in collaboration with the U.S. Bureau of Reclamation, has launched the Fish Protection Prize, inspiring innovators to compete for $700,000 of combined cash prizes and voucher support to help protect fish from these threats.
 As many as three winners will be selected.

 The prize consists of three stages that provide the structure and resources needed to move methods for protecting fish from water diversions and intakes from initial concept, to technical design, to prototyping, to field-tested systems.
+It will conclude with the PITCH CONTEST Stage, taking place between August 30 and September 1 at the 150th Annual Meeting of the American Fisheries Society in Columbus, Ohio.

 This prize builds on the initial Fish Exclusion Prize, run by the Bureau of Reclamation, released on March 6, 2019.
 The winners of the first prize were announced in December 2019.
 This next three-staged prize invites you to share your innovative approach—along with a design and research plan—for keeping fish away from water diversions and intakes.